nzbin/InDiv/README.md

     - Src: for `HTMLImageElement`  `HTMLIFrameElement`  `HTMLScriptElement`  `HTMLInputElement`,  add attribute `src`  for DOM
     - Href: for `HTMLAnchorElement`,  add attribute `href` for DOM

-  - about function in Template Syntax
+  - About function in Template Syntax
-    - now you can send arguments in Function
+    - Now you can send arguments in Function
-    - arguments include:
+    - Arguments include:
       1. Event: `$event`
       2. String: `'xxx'`
       3. Number: `123`